 Opponents to action often present the challenges of climate change as if they are the sole concern of "granola-crunching tree huggers".
 While it may be convenient, from a rhetorical perspective, for climate change deniers to caricature concern over the climate change threat in this manner, it is not very accurate at all.
 In reality, the national security community—hardly a bunch of environmental extremists—are among the communities most concerned about the potential impacts of projected future climate changes.

 We have already seen that climate change could threaten food security, water security and health security.
 As there has often been the fierce competition for limited resources—be it food, water, land, etc.—it is reasonable to draw the conclusion that climate change may challenge national security.
 In fact, that is the conclusion of the U.S. Military.
-You can hear Dr. David Titley (formerly a Rear Admiral and the Navy's official oceanographer — now a Professor of Practice at Penn State University and Director of the Center for Solutions to Weather and Climate Risk) discussing the potential national security threats of projected future climate change in this video:
+You can hear Dr. David Titley (formerly a Rear Admiral, the Navy's official oceanographer, and most recently a Professor of Practice at Penn State University and Director of the Center for Solutions to Weather and Climate Risk) discussing the potential national security threats of projected future climate change in this video:

 Video: TED Talk - "How the Military Fights Climate Change" (7:41)

 You can also find a thorough discussion of the potential national security threats of climate change in this report, The Age of Consequences: The Foreign Policy and National Security Implications of Global Climate Change, published by the Center for Strategic International Studies, and co-authored by leading national security experts including former CIA director James Woolsey.
 There is also a documentary of the same name looking at climate change and national security.